dspeyer/dspeyer.github.io/magic.md

 Note: abilities that decrease a spell's rating for some casters (such as an artificer's discounted time metamagic) do not affect the cost.
 The fact that some casters have such advantages is already factored into the cost, and the law of one price applies.

 **Bespelled Item:** Cost of casting the spell plus cost of the mundane item.

+# Spirits as Monsters

+A spirit without a body cannot do very much.
+It cannot move objects, make sound, or even perceive physical objects.
+Most non-soul spirits have some form of soulsight, so it can perceive people.
+It can cast spells if it has spellcasting feats, but cannot target anything it cannot perceive.
+(Among things it cannot do is summon more incorporeal spirits: the Summon Spirit effect requires a material target to anchor on.)
+This includes human souls that are seperated from the body, whether by Astral Projection, Send Spirit or Death.

+Spirits can move themselves, flying at 10 meters per round unless otherwise specified.

+Spirits have specific environments they're comfortable in.
+A spirit outside of such an environment for an hour must make a DC 10 will save to hold itself together, then additional will saves at incrementing DCs each hour thereafter.
+A spirit that straddles a planar boundary and is only uncomfortable on one side will snap back to the other, but a monoplanar spirit will perish.
+A spirit which rests for five minutes in a comfortable environmnet resets this counter.

+A generic CR X spirit inhabiting a magically created body has ability scores 8+X, base attack X/2 and X ranks in all thematically relevant skills.
+Generic bodies have a 1d6 bludgeoning natural weapon, or 1d8 slashing for infernals or aberrations.
+Fire elemental's natural weapons do an additional 1d6 fire damage.

+## Celestials

+Each celestial embodies a single virtue (whereas each generally acknowledged virtue is embodied by a great many celestials).

+Celestials are comfortable on the celestial plane, or in holy spaces (consecrated in the eyes of a significant group of mortals), or amidst people engaged in organized righteous activity.

+Bodies for celestials usually require feathers and tears.

+## Elementals

+Elementals have a deep tie to on of the magical elements (air, water, earth, fire, wood or metal).
+They have a sense of responsibility toward the balance of nature, and an emotional pattern appropriate to the element.

+Elementals are comfortable on their respective planes, or in the presense of a great deal of their respective element.
+There exist a significant population of elementals that are permanent residents of the material plane, and have never visited their respective elemental planes.

+Bodies for elementals must be made of the element in question.
+For fire, this can be anything currently burning.

+## Fey

+Fey are great appreciaters of beauty.
+The beauty of nature, of music, or of a well-played prank.

+They are comfortable in the feywild, or in suitable ecosystems (varies by type).

+Creating a body for fey requires leaves.

+## Infernals

+Infernals both want for all other beings to suffer and for other beings to engage in acts of evil.
+Most infernals have a particular sin they take special joy in tempting.

+Infernals are comfortable in the presence of great suffering.

+An infernal body is made from claws and blood.

+Infernals have a special Sight ability to detect claws and blood (including inside living creatures) and how close to being a valid Create Body target any given assemblage gets.

+### Blood Drinker

+Blood Drinkers are a particularly dangerous infernal spirit.

+Str: 16^1 Dex: 12^1 Con: 12^1 Int: 14 Wis: 14 Cha: 16
+Base Attack: 6
+Attacks^1: 2xClaw +7 1d8+3 slashing and Bite +7 1d6+3 piercing
+Skills: Bluff: 9, Diplomacy: 9, Knowledge(Planes): 8, Listen: 12, Spellcraft: 8, Spot: 12
+Schools: Enchantment, Phantasms (except Indirect Figments), Summoning (infernals only)
+Magic Cost: Spellpool 36 (regrows with rest)
+HP: 12
+Feats: Necromancy, Spells of Power, 2 x Fluid Caster

+When a Blood Drinker deals damage with its bite attack, it may either heal that much damage to itself or restore that many points of spellpool.

+^1 Assuming possession of a body

+## Abberations

+Abberations are from somewhat farther away than the elemental planes or the feywild, and are correspondingly more confusing.
+They probably have desires, values and goals, but we're not sure.
+Close contact with one can cause permanent psychological damage.

+Under exactly what circumstances abberations are comfortable is unknown.
+It may vary by type.

+An abberation body is made from scales, teeth and tentacles.

+## Souls

+A human soul is normally found piloting a human body.
+A soul whose body has died is known as a phantom.

+In fact, a soul is only comfortable in its body (or in a Spirit Anchor).
+However, a phantom that fails its will save to survive in an uncomfortable environment has the option to become a ghost rather than vanishing altogether.

+Souls cannot operate bodies created with the Create Body magic effect.
+Souls *can* operated actual living human bodies besides their own *if* those bodies are not currently inhabited by another soul (or said soul deliberately steps aside to let them in).

+There is persistant speculation that souls do straddle a planar boundary, and when they cannot find rest in this world, they snap back to the other.
+There is no solid evidence for this, but there is no proof to the contrary, and many wish to believe.

+## Ghosts

+A ghost was a soul, but was stripped down to only care about a single cause or value.
+Ghosts are often seen as evil, but only in the same way that anyone who fanatically pursues a goal other than goodness itself tends to default to evil.

+A ghost is comfortable so long as it is meaningfully pursuing its cause.
+A ghost that wishes to protect something might be comfortable standing guard for years, whereas a vengeful ghost will only wait and watch so long as it has a credible chance of learning something useful.
+A ghost whose cause has become unpursuable (including because it has been accomplished) cannot be comfortable and will dissipate in short order.

+A created body for a ghost requires white woolen cloth and something symbolic of the ghost's cause.

+## Disensouled Bodies

+A human body with its soul mostly absent acts like a trained chimp.
+It has a roughly chimpanzee-equivalent intelligence, plus many habits from when it was soul-operated.
+It is keenly aware of who its friends and enemies are, and generally of all other subjects that a chimp would understand, even if it gained that knowledge in soul-based ways.

+## Undead

+Undead are corpses turned into Infernal bodies by summoners with the Necromancy feat.

+It is common for necromancers to try to control their undead with enchantments.
+This works to a point, but the infernal inside will always be looking for loopholes in the enchantments which can be used for evil.
+Futhermore, passing up an opportunity to hurt someone very badly qualifies as Contrary To Their Nature, giving the spirit a fresh save and a +4 bonus.

+Undead operated by low-CR generic infernals are referred to as "zombies", but terminology for other undead is inconsistent.
+Except for vampires and liches.

+### Vampires

+Vampires are undead operated by a blood-drinker.

+They typically maintain a Glamour of being a normal living human (which they can renew at will thanks to Fluid Caster) but mirrors, shadows and cameras reveal the hideous truth.

+They have everything they need to create more vampires, but not to create permanent ones, as their spellcraft modifier is not high enough.
+Still, a vampire that kills a dozen people and turns them all into temporary vampires is a serious threat.
+Also, a temporary vampire can use Create Body and Spirit anchor on a fresh body and move to it shortly before their current one runs out.
+At least provided there are enough people around to kill.

+Also, if a highly skilled mage is made into a vampire, the resulting monster would have access to the original mage's skill ranks, which might be enough to create permanent vampires.

+### Liches

+Liches are phantoms who use the Spirit Anchor effect to preserve themselves, and then the combination of Ambiguous Soul (Infernal) and Necromancy to inhabit convenient corpses.

+It is common for Liches who are going into danger (or are generally paranoid) to hide a backup Spirit Anchor somewhere nearby, so that if their body is destroyed they can retreat to the backup, rebuild a body and return.
+Though as Liches are both Phantoms and Infernals, they rest in a place of great suffering if a Spirit Anchor is unavailable.

+Phantoms who eschew Necromancy and inhabit more constructed spirit bodies are known as demi-liches.
+And while they still require the Ambiguous Soul feat, they have a choice of which spirit category to emulate.

+Phantoms who eschew Ambiguous Soul and preserve their entire self may still use Elemental Manipulator effects as a crude approximation of a body.